For a given risk-return profile of an investor, the profit maximisation can be achieved by

 - Each stock we advise to sell is a decent investment bet!
 It was the better stock discovered by our team which led to replacement.

-- No thumb rules are used to sell or buy stocks.
-Else our investments would have never produced multibaggers.
+- No thumb rules are used to sell or buy stocks, else our advice would have never produced multibaggers.

 - Any stock which remains out of sync with benchmark index for prolonged times needs more attention.